anoshenko/rui/README.md

 | 2     | FarthestSideGradient   | "farthest-side"   | Similar to ClosestSideGradient, except that the size of the shape is determined by the farthest side from its center (or vertical and horizontal sides) |
 | 3     | FarthestCornerGradient | "farthest-corner" | The final shape of the gradient is defined so that it exactly matches the farthest corner of the rectangle from its center |

 Optional parameter.
-The default is ClosestSideGradient
+The default is FarthestCornerGradient

 * CenterX ("center-x"), CenterY ("center-y") - sets the center of the gradient relative to the upper left corner of the View.
 Takes in a SizeUnit value.
 Optional parameter.
 The default value is "50%", i.e. the center of the gradient is the center of the View.